OswalSwayam/IP-Spoofing-Detection-Through-AI-Automation-in-n8n/README.md

 5. 🗂️Incoming emails will now be scanned and appended to your sheet.

-6.Output Format (Each processed email produces structured data): a.initialIP b.spf c.dkim
+6. Output Format (Each processed email produces structured data): a.initialIP b.spf c.dkim